agourlay/cornichon/cornichon-docs/docs/feature-options.md

 On a failure the initial seed will be provided in the error reporting enabling you to replay the exact same test even if it contains source of randomness such as:

   - randomized placeholders (random-uuid, random-string, random-boolean etc)
-  - `cornichon-check` value generators & transitions
+  - property based testing generators & transitions
   - custom steps using `ScenarioContext.randomContext`
   - `RandomMapper` as extractor